 Ram Charan as Ram Konidela has helpful information in Vineya Vidheya Rama’s forty nine second teaser.
 It will apparently take ten minutes to threaten people and fifteen to kill them.
 So one can expect bits of both in this film that is directed by Boyapati Srinu and produced by BVV Danayya and has Kiara Advani as the female lead.
 Advani is absent in the teaser, probably because her role does not equip her with giving out useful information to the public, like the ones Ram Charan’s Konidela can.

 Actor Prashanth, though, makes a small appearance in a couple of shots.
 In one, he appears worried.
+In another, he can be seen walking two steps behind Ram, because in this film, he is not the hero.

 He is probably the worried brother.